Plates Issued: For states that only require a single plate to be displayed on the rear of the vehicles, "single" is used followed by the year that this change was made (as it seems the assumption is that all states required plates to be displayed on the front and back before that point). Thus, "pair

 California pair DMV (Department of Motor Vehicles) Vehicle Aluminum fleet sticker

-Colorado pair DMV (Division of Motor Vehicles) (under Department of Revenue) Owner (Transfer) Aluminum fleet plate
+Colorado pair DMV (Division of Motor Vehicles) (under CDOR (Department of Revenue)) Owner (Transfer) Aluminum fleet plate

 Connecticut pair DMV (Department of Motor Vehicles) Owner (Transfer) Aluminum none